Eric's Trip: History

-Post Eric's Trip projects & legacy
+Post Eric's Trip projects and legacy

 Doiron currently has a successful solo career; in 1999, she recorded the album Julie Doiron and the Wooden Stars with the Ottawa band Wooden Stars, which won a Juno Award for Best Alternative Album of the Year, and from 2003 to 2007 she performed with Shotgun & Jaybird.

 White began working on an Eric's Trip documentary movie, titled Eric's Trip: 1990-1996 in 2004, with initial screenings of the documentary video being shown in 2008 at that years' Sappyfest.
 While a DVD version of the movie was originally planned, it didn't materialize, and Eric's Trip: 1990-1996 was instead eventually released for viewing free online in December 2012 on Vimeo.
 In 2021, White re-edited & remastered the movie, and released the updated version on Vimeo.
 The 2021 version also excised some parts that were in the originally released version.

 White and Gaudet played in Elevator until 2009, when White announced the band's dissolution at that year's SappyFest.
 Since then, White has also released three solo albums under the name Rick White Album, The Rick White Album, Memoreaper and 137 during, and after Elevator.
 Gaudet currently plays in the heavy metal band Funeral Fog.
 Thompson enjoyed some fame as Moon Socket, and currently plays in The Memories Attack with Ron Bates of Moncton band Orange Glass, as well as the band Diamondtown.

 White produced Doiron's solo albums Woke Myself Up (2007) and I Can Wonder What You Did with Your Day (2009).
 Woke Myself Up features three tracks on which the entire Eric's Trip lineup contributed to the recording, their first studio collaboration since the band's 1996 breakup, while I Can Wonder has been described by critics as directly revisiting the sound and style of Eric's Trip for the first time in Doiron's solo career.

 A cassette tribute album titled The Eric's Trip Show was released by Paper Heart Records in 2000.
 A two-disc CD tribute album titled Songs For Eric: A Tribute to Eric's Trip was released by Gooseberry Records in April 2009.